PacificCommunity/seapodym-codebase/README.md

 Source code of the SEAPODYM numerical modelling framework and analyses tools, OFP-FEMA.
 C++, R, Linux.

 *Version 4.1*
-*Released January 17, 2023*
+*Released January 19, 2023*

 ## About

 SEAPODYM (Spatial Ecosystem And POpulation DYnamics Model) has been initiated in the mid 1990s by the Oceanic Fisheries Programme of the Pacific Community (SPC), and its developments were continuously conducted since then at the University of Hawaii (2004-2007), at Collecte Localisation Satellites in Toulouse (2006-2020) and at SPC (2020-now).
-The objective of this project is to propose a new management tool for biomass estimation at spatial scales smaller than operating stock assessment models, while having quantitative skill of predicting fish stocks spatiotemporal dynamics under the influence of both fishing and environmental variability.
+The objective of this project is to propose a new scientific tool for biomass estimation at spatial scales smaller than operating stock assessment models, while having quantitative skill of predicting fish stocks spatiotemporal dynamics under the influence of both fishing and environmental variability.

-The codebase implements the SEAPODYM modelling framework, which includes several models and tools, allowing running the full fish population dynamics model with pre-configured parameters, estimating this model parameters by integrating massive fisheries and tagging data, computing and estimating parameters of spawning and feeding habitats, simulating movement dynamics of tagged fish, and evaluating biomass flow rates between designed regions.
+The codebase implements the SEAPODYM modelling framework, which includes several models and tools, allowing running the full fish population dynamics model with pre-configured parameters, estimating this model parameters by integrating geo-referenced fisheries and tagging data, computing and estimating parameters of spawning and feeding habitats, simulating movement dynamics of tagged fish, and evaluating biomass flow rates between designed regions.
 The model can be parametrised through integration of the commercial fisheries data and the scientific tagging data, and solving optimization problem formulated using the maximum likelihood estimation approach.
 To ensure the optimization algorithm efficiency, implementation of the model adjoint code allows an exact, analytical evaluation of the likelihood gradient.
 Additional tools integrated within C++ code include local and global sensitivity analysis, and Hessian approximation.
 The offline R tools, developed for various model analyses and the IO files manipulations, are included in the repository to facilitate the use of the model.

 ## Prerequisites